knpuniversity/symfony/knpu/extra-upgrade-4.0/bye-appbundle.md

 # Bye Bye AppBundle

 If you want to stop now, you can!
 Your old code lives in `src/AppBundle`, but it works!
-Over time, you could slowly migrate it directly into `src/`.
+Over time, you can slowly migrate it directly into `src/`.

-But I'm feeling pretty excited after our work so far: so let's move the files all at once!
+Or!
+We can keep going: take this final challenge head-on and move all our files at once!
 If you're not using PhpStorm... this will be a nightmare.
-So this is one of those rare times when you really *must* use it, if you want to move *all* of your files quickly.
+Yep, this is one of those rare times when you really *need* to use it.

 ## Moving your Files

 Open `AppBundle.php`.
 Then, right click on the `AppBundle` namespace and go to Refactor -> Move.
 The new namespace will be `App`.
 And below... yea!
-The target destination should simply be `src/`.
+The target destination should be `src/`.
 If you need to change this, press F12.

-So this says: change all `AppBundle` namespaces to `App` and move things into the `src/` directory.
+This says: change all `AppBundle` namespaces to `App` and move things into the `src/` directory.
 Try it!
 On the big summary, click OK!

-In addition to changing the namespace at the top of each file, PhpStorm is also finding *references* to the namespaces and changing those too.
+In addition to changing the namespace at the top of each file, PhpStorm is also searching for *references* to the namespaces and changing those too.
 Will it be perfect?
 Of course not!
 But that last pieces are pretty easy.

 Woh!
-Check this out!
+Yes!
 Everything is directly in `src/`.
 AppBundle is now empty, except for a `fixtures.yml` file.
-We're actually going to replace that file soon anyways.
+We're going to replace that file soon anyways.

 Delete AppBundle!
-That felt amazing!
+That felt *amazing*!

 ## Refactoring tests/